leeleelee3264/old-blog/_posts/2020-09-18-java-checkunckeck-exception.md

 ## reason of wrapping SQLException to DataAccessException

 - only DAO has SQLException
-- we should not pass sqlexception all the way throgh with bunch of throws.
+- we should not pass sqlexception all the way through with bunch of throws.
 - wrap SqlException to DataAccessException
 - with DataAccessException, we can chose using exception handling when we really need.
 - **it called abstraction of exception. make low level to high level.**
-- with high level exception, we can get more detail about the occured exception.
+- with high level exception, we can get more detail about the occurred exception.

 # Finally!
 Exception code of Mybatis

 When I wrote this code, it looked decent.
 But I feel like I have to change couple of things to improve.
 It's prototype anyway.
 Now the code's flow is very simple.
 Meeting exception, logging exception.
-I might need to handle indivisual case of exception later.
-At that moment, I'll use this code quite usfully.
-And for good measure, I seperate exception from mybatis and general concept of sql exception.
+I might need to handle individual case of exception later.
+At that moment, I'll use this code quite useful.
+And for good measure, I separate exception from mybatis and general concept of sql exception.
 Just in case.

 ```java